The Boston Beer Company (SAM) Q2 2024 earnings summary

 Q2 shipment volume was 2.2 million barrels, down 6.4% year-over-year, mainly due to declines in Truly Hard Seltzer, partially offset by Twisted Tea and Sun Cruiser growth.

-Advertising, promotional, and selling expenses in Q2 decreased 3.4% due to lower freight and media spend; G&A expenses increased 7% due to salary and benefit inflation.
+Advertising, promotional, and selling expenses fell 3.4% year-over-year, while G&A expenses rose 7% due to inflation in salaries and benefits.

 Outlook and guidance

-Full-year 2024 depletions and shipments expected to be down low single digit to flat; price increases of 1%-2%.
+2024 depletions and shipments now expected to range from a low single-digit decrease to flat, with price increases of 1%-2%.

-Capital expenditures for 2024 are expected between $90 million and $110 million, focused on brewery improvements.
+Capital expenditures for 2024 expected between $90 million and $110 million, focused on brewery capabilities and efficiencies.

 Management expects cash, projected operating cash flow, and a $150 million unused credit facility to be sufficient for future requirements.